thomassuedbroecker/openwhisk-debug-nodejs/README.md

 ![Configurations inside VS Code 02](https://github.com/thomassuedbroecker/openwhisk-debug-nodejs/raw/master/images/vs-configurations-02.png "Debugging")

-_Note:_ Keep in mind you just **simply debug the normal technology**, before you upload or update the code into functions.
+_Note:_ Keep in mind you just **simply debug the normal technology**, before you upload or update the code into OpenWhisk.

 You don't need to use Docker to debug functions unless you want to write your functions in Docker containers.
 In the simplest case clone the repo, overwrite the samples in functions/singleFile with your own code and run the debug configurations.